 Learning grammar is one of the most difficult things for Korean language learners.
-On this blog we will try to help you learn Korean grammar in the quickest and easiest way possible.
-This blog will be helpful for those who are studying Korean language and want to improve their grammar skills.
+On this blog, we will try to help you learn Korean grammar in the quickest and easiest way possible.
+This blog will be helpful for those who are studying the Korean language and want to improve their grammar skills.

-Today we’ll see how to form sentences with Korean grammar pattern " A/V + 기는 하지만 "with some example sentences.
+Today, we’ll look at how to form sentences using the Korean grammar pattern “A/V + 기는 하지만”, along with some example sentences.

 It is equivalent to saying “but” in English.